-For the year ended December 31, 2015, non-interest income totaled \$9.8 million, an increase of \$1.1 million, or 13.0%, from \$8.7 million for the year ended December 31, 2014.
-The increase was primarily due to increases in debit card income, the net gain on acquisition and mortgage banking income, partially offset by decreases in net gains on securities' transactions, other non-interest income and recovery of zero-basis purchased loans.
-In our experience, favorable customer economic conditions are inversely related to non-sufficient fund charges, the largest component of service charges and fees, and are directly associated with debit card income.
-As economic conditions improve, increased debit card transaction volume associated with favorable economic conditions result in increased debit card income while non-sufficient fund charges generally decrease because customers typically have more disposable income.
-Our mortgage banking fees increased due to greater mortgage loan sales during the year ended December 31, 2015 as compared to the year ended December 31, 2014.
-The recognized amounts of the identifiable net assets acquired, including deferred tax assets associated with NOL and tax credit carryforwards, exceeded the cash consideration exchanged in the First Independence acquisition resulting in the net gain on acquisition.
-Included in 2015 net gains on sales of and settlement of securities is \$386 thousand received in connection with the bankruptcy settlement related to a political subdivision security written off in 2011.
-Net gains from the sales of available-for-sale securities were \$370 thousand for the year ended December 31, 2015 as compared to \$986 thousand for the year ended December 31, 2014.
+For the year ended December 31, 2016, non-interest income totaled \$10.5 million, an increase of \$663 thousand, or 6.8%, from \$9.8 million for the year ended December 31, 2015.
+The increase was primarily due to increases in service charges and fees, debit card income, and mortgage banking income, partially offset by decreases in net gain on acquisition, recovery of zero-basis purchased loans, and net gains on sales of and settlement of securities.
+Service charges and fees increased \$844 thousand during the twelve months ended December 31, 2016, as compared to the same time period during 2015, mainly due to an increase in non-sufficient fund charges.
+Debit card income was \$2.9 million for the year ended December 31, 2016, an increase of \$737 thousand, or 34.1%, from \$2.2 million for the year ended December 31, 2015.
+Mortgage banking increased largely due to an increase in proceeds received from investors on the sale of mortgage loans.
+The recognized amounts of the identifiable net assets acquired, including deferred tax assets associated with NOL and tax credit carryforwards, exceeded the cash consideration exchanged in the First Independence acquisition resulting in the net gain on acquisition in 2015.
 In connection with acquisitions, we received the rights to certain loans that were previously charged off by the acquired bank.
 At acquisition, there was no expectation of future cash flows from these previously charged-off loans and thus they were assigned a zero basis.
 Subsequent to the acquisitions, we have received cash payments on several of these loans.
 No interest has been accrued as cash flow payments have not been expected prior to receipt.
-Cash receipts on these zero-basis loans totaled \$393 thousand and \$500 thousand for the years ended December 31, 2015 and 2014.
+Cash receipts on these zero-basis loans totaled \$102 thousand and \$393 thousand for the years ended December 31, 2016 and 2015.
+For the year ended December 31, 2016 gains on sales of and settlement of securities amounted to \$893 thousand.
+During 2016, the Company recorded an other-than-temporary impairment loss in the amount of \$414 thousand, resulting in a net gain on sales of and settlement of securities of \$479 thousand.
+The impairment loss reflected the difference between the amortized cost of the Company's investment in AgriBank's 9.125% subordinated notes, due July 2019 and the fair value attributed to AgriBank's redemption call of those notes.
+For the year ended December 31, 2015 gains on sales of and settlement of securities amounted to \$370 thousand.
+During 2015, the Company received \$386 thousand in connection with the bankruptcy settlement related to a political subdivision security written off in 2011, resulting in a net gain on sales of \$756 thousand.